acidonper/ansible-training/training_tower/lesson05/README.md

 -   Click on "Create new file"
 -   Introduce "ansible-playbook.yml"
 -   The playbook should use tasks to ensure that the following conditions are met on the managed hosts:
-    -   "Hosts" has to be defined to "all2
+    -   "Hosts" has to be defined to "all"
     -   Define a new variable named "testvar01" with a random content
     -   Debug "testvar01" variable content
 -   Click on "Commit new file"